terkelg/workshy/readme.md

 #### task
 Type: `function`

+Aaccepts any function a returns a `function` (a function that wraps your original function).
 Call returned function to queue task.

-It will be called as soon as possible.
+The returned `function` will execute your function with the latest arguments provided to it as soon as possible based on queue length and prioroty.

-> **Important:** Task are only called _once_.<br> Calling the same task multiple times just increases its priority.
+> **Important:** Task are only called _once_.<br> Calling the same task multiple times increases its priority.

 #### options.priority
 Type: `Number`<br>
 Default: `0`

 Tasks are sorted by priority.
-Default are
+Functions with high porprty are called first.

 > **Important:** Priority also increas if a taks is called multiple times.